QQiuyp/FIN/README.md

 ### Train
-You will need to install the requirements, and change the settings in py file `config.py`, then run :
+You will need to install the requirements, and change the settings in `config.py`, then run :

 ```bash
 python train.py